 Have you ever wondered why some names just sound so melodious?
 Or perhaps noticed a pattern in popular names across different cultures?
-There’s a subtle yet powerful factor at play – the ending of a name.
+Also, there’s a subtle yet powerful factor at play – the ending of a name.
 Names that end with an "a" possess a certain charm and are found in various forms across the globe.
 From the classic Sophia to the modern Olivia, these names carry a unique appeal that has stood the test of time.

 The Allure of Names Ending with "A"